trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 — Max Tegmark

-> In short, computation is a pattern in the spacetime arrangement of particles, and it's not the particles but the pattern that really matters!
+> In short, computation is a pattern in the spacetime arrangement of particles, and it's not the particles but the pattern that  matters!
 Matter doesn't matter.

 — Max Tegmark